bids-standard/BEP028_BIDSprov/bep028spec.md

 No other field is allowed to describe provenance inside sidecar JSONs.

+TODO: where are the @context and BIDSProvVersion ?

 #### 3.2.2 Subdirectories level provenance {#3-2-2-subdirectories-level-provenance}

 BIDS-Prov files can be stored in a `prov/` directory in any subdirectory of the dataset (or BIDS-Derivatives directories).